 This is a Creamy Guacamole Recipe that makes the perfect guacamole dip you are craving.
 It’s a spicy guacamole recipe using roasted jalapeños for the best guacamole seasonings.
 We have a little trick to make this a non-browning guacamole.

-I mean we are big fans of guacamole, we serve it as a side dish or condiment with Mexican food and it’s one of the biggest stars while watching football.
+We don’t think we have ever met anyone that doesn’t like creamy guacamole and chips.
+I mean we are enormous fans of it and we have a great spicy guacamole recipe we love.
+We serve it as an appetizer or as a condiment with Mexican food and it’s one of the biggest stars while watching football.

 - 2 fresh jalapeños

 Start your spicy guacamole by roasting the jalapenos.
 Heat up a comal, cast-iron skillet or grill and place the peppers on it.
 Roast the jalapeños on until blackened using a bacon press to press jalapeno.
 Remove them and place in a small brown paper bag while still hot and seal to steam to make them easier to peel.
 Set aside.

 In a small food processor, puree the cilantro, mayo, and salt together until smooth.

 Cut the avocados in half and remove the seed or pit.
 Use a spoon and scoop out the avocado into a medium bowl.
 Using a fork mash the avocados and then stir in the mayo mixture.